 Visit this waterfall

-#1 CASCATA DI PARCINES
+#3 CASCATA DI PARCINES

-Personally, I had a difficult time trying to identify a single waterfall that stood clearly at the top of this list of Top 10 Best Italy Waterfalls.
+Anyways, back then, I personally had a difficult time trying to identify a single waterfall that stood out above the rest because so many of the waterfalls had similar qualities about them.

-For starters, it towered at 98m in cumulative height.
-It also allowed us to hike up to a viewpoint almost right at its brink.
 From such a lofty vantage point, we got to see the whole context of the valley.
 We also got to see Swiss-like chalets clinging to steep mountain slopes.

 Indeed, we wondered if we were still in Italy or in Austria.

 Well, whatever the case, we had a nice and relaxing experience, where once again Italy surprised us with its diversity and Nature.
-So for all these things, I had no issue with placing this gorgeous waterfall at the top of this list.
+So for all these things, I had no issue with placing this gorgeous waterfall near the top of this list.

 Visit this waterfall